SwastikGowdaL/Mod-Guard/README.md

 **Step 3:**
-Create `.env` file in the root directory of the cloned repo, like this - `Mod-Guard/.env` Mod-Guard is the cloned repo, and you should create `.env` file inside that
+Create `.env` file in the root directory of the cloned repo, like this - `Mod-Guard/.env` Mod-Guard is the cloned repo, and you should create `.env` file inside that!

 <a href="https://g.co/kgs/HVA7Mb"><img src="https://i.ibb.co/PcTst0F/modg.png" alt="mod guard" border="0"></a>